michaelcourcy/kasten-on-outscale/README.md

 #### Review terraform and variable files

 Check the terraform files.
-We basically create a public network and 3 private network in a VPC :
+We basically create a public network and 3 private network in a VPC.

 In the public network we build the Rancher server and on the private networks we build the downstream cluster.
 See the [rancher architecture page](https://rancher.com/docs/rancher/v2.x/en/overview/architecture/) to better understand the link between rancher server and downstream cluster.